Reading: Understanding Text Structure

 Purpose: To persuade the reader by presenting a series of clear arguments.

-Your Turn!
-Match the Pattern to the Purpose.
+Quiz: Match the Pattern to the Purpose

 Read the author's goal and choose the most logical text organization pattern.